Employment law- Whistleblowing

 - Keep a written note at all times as evidence of your disclosure and to whom.
 This includes where you are making the initial disclosure in writing.

-There are important time limits in making a claim, which is usually 3 months less one day from the date of the act complained of (although you can have a situation where there is a continuing course of conduct by your employer, in which case the time limit will only run from the end of that period).
+There are important time limits in making a claim.
+It is necessary to lodge the claim with ACAS under their early conciliation process within 3 months less one day from the date of the act complained of (although you can have a situation where there is a continuing course of conduct by your employer, in which case the time limit will only run from the end of that period).
+The lodging of the claim with ACAS is a preliminary step that must be taken before proceedings can actually be issued in the employment tribunal.

-In summary, you will have to show three things to claim protection:
+In summary, you will have to show three things to win at tribunal:

 - that you made a qualifying disclosure and had reasonable belief in doing so;